robertorcosta/azure-docs.pt-br/articles/hdinsight/kafka/apache-kafka-ssl-encryption-authentication.md

 ## <a name="client-setup-with-authentication"></a>Configuração do cliente (com autenticação)

 > [!Note]
-> As etapas a seguir são necessárias apenas se você está configurando a criptografia SSL **e** também a autenticação.
+> As etapas a seguir são necessárias apenas se você estiver configurando a criptografia **e** a autenticação do TLS.
 Se você estiver apenas configurando criptografia, consulte [a configuração do Cliente sem autenticação](apache-kafka-ssl-encryption-authentication.md#client-setup-without-authentication).

 As quatro etapas a seguir resumem as tarefas necessárias para concluir a configuração do cliente: